 Identification of an individual is done based on the date and place of birth (ID, passport, etc.,) and on other factual data related to family life, domicile, residence, place of work, contacts with different business people, including physical appearance.
-The identification of the legal entities involves also several issues, as the foundation and registration date, associates / shareholders/directors, representatives, basic and secondary activities.
+The identification of the legal entities involves also several criteria, as the foundation and registration date, associates / shareholders/directors, representatives, basic and secondary activities.

 The reporting entities shall examine the identity documents, due to the fact that such documents may be falsified with high precision.
-If there is a suspicion on any presented document, the entities should undertake appropriate measures to check if the presented document was reported as lost or stolen.
+In case of suspicion on any presented document, the entities shall undertake appropriate measures to check if the presented document was reported as lost or stolen.

-In cases where the customer is represented based on a power of attorney, the reporting entity shall take appropriate measures to verify the identity and nature of the effective beneficiary for whom the banking account shall be opened or the transaction shall be performed.
+Where the customer is represented based on a power of attorney, the reporting entity shall take appropriate measures to verify the identity and nature of the effective beneficiary for whose banking account shall be opened or the transaction shall be performed.

-If the identification of customer fails when applying the know-your-customer requirements, the entity should refuse to start the business relationship with the customer; shall no longer carry out the transactions ordered by the customer and shall immediately terminate any relationship with the client and report the suspicion to the Moldovan FIU.
+If the identification of customer fails when applying the know-your-customer requirements, the entity shall refuse to start the business relationship with the customer; shall no longer carry out the transactions ordered by the customer and shall immediately terminate any relationship with the client and report the suspicion to the Moldovan FIU.